Skip to content

 ├── config/ # Configuration management

-│ ├── loader.go # YAML config loading & validation
+│ ├── loader.go # YAML config loading (legacy format; not used at runtime)

 ├── sync/ # Core sync logic